danizen/confsecrets/README.md

 Some secrets may be different from passwords, but that is the blue sky future.

+## Consideration of pyjks

+- Doesn't support saving jceks
+- Can load from string, so we could use it as keystore format and add S3 and stuff

+## Consideration of keyczar

+- Manages encryption, but doesn't support MFA keys - e.g. not a vault in which to store encrypted material.
+- Doesn't directly support use of S3 or HashiCorp vault as a backend, only itself.
+- Doesn't offer management of secrets, just management of keys.

 ## API Ideas

 The goal here is to reach the point where we can keep multiple secrets in the same